Heapy/awesome-kotlin/app/rss/articles/Solving the Josephus problem in Kotlin.md

 ---
 I recently stumbled upon a [post](http://www.danvk.org/josephus.html) telling about the [Josephus problem](https://en.wikipedia.org/wiki/Josephus_problem) and trying to solve it in different scripting languages.
 For the sake of brevity, here’s the problem (taken from the referenced post):

 > Flavius Josephus was a roman historian of Jewish origin.
 During the Jewish-Roman wars of the first century AD, he was in a cave with fellow soldiers, 40 men in all, surrounded by enemy Roman troops.
 They decided to commit suicide by standing in a ring and counting off each third man.
-Each man so designated was to commit suicide…Josephus, not wanting to die, managed to place himself in the position of the last survivor.
+Each man so designated was to commit suicide...Josephus, not wanting to die, managed to place himself in the position of the last survivor.

 > In the general version of the problem, there are n soldiers numbered from 1 to n and each k-th soldier will be eliminated.
 The count starts from the first soldier.
 What is the number of the last survivor?